 Meeting some guys who love shoes more than I love anything.

 Behold, the Yeezy II, a new shoe made by Kanye West.
 It’s the sequel to the Yeezy I, it’s made by Nike and a lot of people are very excited about it.
-So excited, in fact, that a bunch of people have been CAMPING OUTSIDE the 1948 store in Shoreditch, East London to get the wristband that guarantees them a pair when they're released on Saturday.
-They don't get a discount or anything though, they just get to be among the first people in London to own a pair of £210 ($245 USD) sneakers designed by a person who hasn't even been to fashion school.
+So excited, in fact, that a bunch of people have been SLEEPING ROUGH outside the 1948 store in Shoreditch, East London to get the wristband they'll need to guarantee them a pair when they're released on Saturday.
+They don't get a discount or anything though, they just get to be among the first people in London to own a pair of £210 trainers designed by a person who hasn't even been to fashion school.

 On Wednesday, they gave out the first 30 bands and the shop was overwhelmed.
 On Thursday, another 90 were up for grabs and the demand prompted 1948 to insist via Twitter that people should not camp outside their store: